CSS Albemarle: Ordnance and projectiles

 Albemarle was equipped with two 6.4 in Brooke rifled cannon (similar to a Parrott rifle); each double-banded cannon weighed more than 12000 lb with its pivot carriage and other attached hardware.
 Both cannons were positioned along the ironclad's center-line in the armored casemate, one forward, the other aft.
 The field of fire for both pivot rifles was 180-degrees, from port to starboard: each cannon could fire from one of three gun ports, allowing Albemarle to deliver a two cannon broadside.
 Albemarles projectiles consisted of explosive shells, anti-personnel canister shot, grapeshot, and blunt-nosed, solid wrought iron "bolts" for use against Union armored ships.
 These were an early attempt at armor-piercing shot; solid iron like a typical solid shot, but elongated rather than spherical, giving far more weight for an equal frontal area than a traditional round ball, and thus greater penetration.
 Such projectiles could not be effectively fired from a traditional smoothbore naval gun, as the lack of stability would cause the shot to tumble in flight.

 Service on the Roanoke River

-In April 1864 the newly commissioned Confederate States Steamer Albemarle, under the command of Captain James W. Cooke, got underway down-river toward Plymouth, North Carolina; its mission was to clear the river of all Union vessels so that General Robert F. Hoke's troops could storm the forts located there.
+In April 1864 the newly commissioned Confederate States Steamer Albemarle, under the command of Captain James W. Cooke, got underway down-river toward Plymouth, North Carolina; its mission was to clear the river of all Union vessels so that General Robert Hoke's troops could storm the forts located there.
 She anchored about three miles (5 km) above the town, and the pilot, John Lock, set off with two seamen in a small boat to take soundings.
-The river was high and they discovered ten feet of water over the obstructions that the Union forces had placed in the Thoroughfare Gap.
+The river was high, and they discovered there was 10 ft of water over the obstructions that the Union forces had placed in the Thoroughfare Gap.
 Captain Cooke immediately ordered steam and, by keeping to the middle of the channel, they passed safely over the obstructions.
 The ironclad's armor protected them from the Union guns of the forts at Warren's Neck and Boyle's Mill.